chrisseaton/rhizome/doc/handles.md

 object as an argument, what do we actually pass into the native code?

-We can't pass a pointer to the host virtual machine's representation of the Ruby object, because this is not easily accessible using the Fiddle and FFI interfaces that we use for calling native code, and in some implementations with copying garbage collectors, there may not be a single stable pointer to the object in the first place.
+We can't pass a pointer to the host virtual machine's representation of the Ruby object because in some implementations with copying garbage collectors there may not be a single stable pointer to the object in the first place.

 We need something that native code can work with, so ultimately an integer, probably the same size as a pointer so that we can store it like a pointer.
 We